netotz/alpha-neighbor-p-center-problem/README.md

 Some of them will fail to run now because I've changed the code many times.
 I didn't want to delete them though because this repository is more like a history of the changes made to the codebase used for the research.

-The code here is not intended to be a production application ready to be used by anyone, but rather a proof of the experiments and tests conducted for the research.
+The code here is not intended to be a production application ready to be used by anyone, but simply a proof of the experiments and tests conducted for the research.

+The `debugger.py` file contains some common lines of code that will run the solver and related classes.

 There are some CLI scripts that I used to run long experiments with GRASP, they are the files starting with `anpcp/grasp_*.py`.
 Then I used some Jupyter Notebooks to load the results of the experiments and filter the data to generate LaTeX tables.